What is Reconciliation Shreveport?

-Our need for reconciliation continues and the second Shreveport Reconciliation Dinner will be held on February 24, 2018 at Centenary College.
-The dinner will:
+Our need for reconciliation continues and the second Shreveport Reconciliation Dinner was held on February 24, 2018 at Centenary College.
+The dinner:

-- Provide a space where generations share stories of racial reconciliation, acknowledging them as part of Shreveport’s collective narrative.
+- Provided a space where generations shared stories of racial reconciliation, acknowledging them as part of Shreveport’s collective narrative.

-- Encourage community members who are working against systemic racism through their community involvement, profession, or creative expression.
+- Encouraged community members who are working against systemic racism through their community involvement, profession, or creative expression.

-- Excavate our history, acknowledging the toxic legacies of prejudice and racism in our community as well as honoring efforts to achieve reconciliation.
+- Excavated our history, acknowledging the toxic legacies of prejudice and racism in our community as well as honoring efforts to achieve reconciliation.

-- Continue the dialogue of racial reconciliation and community education beyond the scope of the dinner.
+- Provided connections to continue the dialogue of racial reconciliation and community education beyond the scope of the dinner.